-STATE OF
+STATE OF )

-COUNTY OF SS.
+COUNTY OF ) ss. )

-The foregoing instrument was acknown 2023, by rledged before me on the day of of
+The foregoing instrument was acknown 2023, by owledged before me on the day of, the of

-STATE UNIVERSITY, a New Mexico institution of higher d and as act and deed of said educational institution.
+THE REGENTS OF NEW MEXICO O STATE UNIVERSITY, a New Mexico institution of higher ted and as act and deed of said educational institution.

-(1)
+( 1)

 (seal) Notary Public

 My Commission Expires: